quintus-sertorius-blue/BlueSertorius/_posts/2019-01-20-Mental-Pollution.md

 ---
 >It is all about what people don't read.
 Central books are few; erudition is optional, reading everything at sight is crippling.

 Reading fiction is escapism and imagination.
 Getting away from the boredom of the same commute, the same job, the same faces.
-Fleeing from reality to enter a new world made of quests, magic and vastless and deep forests.
+Fleeing from reality to enter a new world made of magic quests, manly honour and vastless forests.
 Sounds fun, right?

 {% capture fig_img %}